What you need to know about a low-carb diet and your kidneys

 The short answer is probably not.

-Dietary protein in late stage kidney disease: Restricting your protein intake is strongly recommended when your kidneys are already damaged.
-Restricting protein to the range of 0.6 – 0.8 grams per kilogram of body weight per day — about 40-50 grams per day, or less than half of what most people typically eat —can slow the progression to end-stage kidney failure, reduce protein in the urine, delay the onset of the symptoms of kidney failure, and delay the need for dialysis or transplantation.14
+Further, a moderate to high protein intake in the setting of more advanced kidney disease can accelerate the deterioration of kidney function; restricting protein is strongly recommended when your kidneys are significantly damaged.
+Cutting protein intake to the range of 0.6 – 0.8 grams per kilogram of body weight per day (about 40-50 grams per day) – or less than half of what most people typically eat – can slow the progression to end-stage kidney failure, reduce protein in the urine, delay the onset of the symptoms of kidney failure, and delay the need for dialysis or transplantation.31

-However, an individual assessment of protein requirements by a dietitian is recommended in those with advanced CKD to prevent sarcopenia (severe muscle loss) and frailty, which are both associated with early mortality.15
+However, an individual assessment of protein requirements by a dietitian is recommended in those with advanced CKD to prevent sarcopenia (severe muscle loss) and frailty, which are both associated with early mortality.32

-Electrolyte management in late stage kidney disease: In advanced kidney disease, the kidneys’ impaired ability to excrete sodium, potassium, magnesium, acid loads, and fluids can result in severe health consequences.
+Another issue is that in advanced kidney disease, the kidneys’ impaired ability to excrete sodium, potassium, magnesium, acid loads, and fluids can result in severe health consequences.
 Starting a low-carb diet — which typically encourages increased salt, fluids, potassium, and magnesium intake — could precipitate serious and sometimes life-threatening fluid, electrolyte, and mineral disturbances.
-For these reasons, anyone with advanced kidney disease should not attempt a low-carb diet without direct supervision by a nephrologist or a qualified physician.
+For these reasons, anyone with advanced kidney disease should not attempt a low-carb diet without direct supervision by a nephrologist or qualified physician.

 That was a lot of information.
 Let’s break it down one more time.

-A well-formulated low-carb diet is completely safe for people with normal kidney function.
-A low-carb or ketogenic diet helps prevent diabetes and high blood pressure.
-Because these diseases are the biggest causes of kidney damage, a low-carb diet is not just safe for kidneys, it may actually help prevent kidney damage in those with normal kidney function or early-stage kidney disease.
+A well-formulated low-carb diet is completely safe for people with normal kidney function, and it may help treat diabetes and high blood pressure.
+Because these diseases are the biggest causes of kidney damage, a low-carb diet may actually help prevent kidney damage in those with normal kidney function or early-stage kidney disease.

 Top 17 low-carb & keto controversies